 Stage 2 started following signature of the peace agreement.
 The mission was expected to last one year to complete phases 2 and 3, although it could be extended.

-Despite the results of the plebiscite of 2nd October 2016 in Colombia, in which the people did not ratify the peace agreement, the United Nations Security Council approved the implementation of a cease-fire protocol.
+Despite the results of the plebiscite on October 2nd, 2016, in Colombia, in which the people did not ratify the peace agreement, the United Nations Security Council approved the implementation of a cease-fire protocol.
 This decision authorised the deployment of additional observers necessary for this purpose.
 During this deployment, international observers would carry out their tasks without any armaments.

 The deployment of the Spanish observers took place in Bogotá headquarters, before they were subsequently integrated into local teams (Team Sites).
 Once in Bogotá, they underwent a training period to prepare for their duties, before they were deployed to the verification areas.